-While this is hands down Princess Leia’s most iconic hair look, it’s one of the hardest to wear outside of Halloween.
-This half-up, half-down update featuring #trending double buns makes it feel both more attainable and of the moment.
+While this is hands down Princess Leia's most iconic hair look, it's one of the hardest to wear outside of Halloween.
+This half-up, half-down update featuring a pair of mini buns makes it feel both more attainable and of the moment.

 Step 1: Section

 Use a fine-tooth comb to make a section from the ear to the top of your head.

 Step 2: Cheerleader Pigtails

 Then make a high ponytail and secure it with an elastic.
 Once you’re done, repeat on the other side.